If you are 14 or older please go to the following site to sign up for the Blue Zone.

 that sells imported cars in your neighborhood.
 The protesters feel that when imports are made

 available, fewer American cars will be sold, and so fewer American workers will have jobs.
 A group of boys you know from school passes by.
 It looks like fun, so they join the protest.
-An
+Anthat sells imported cars in your neighborhood.
+The protesters feel that when imports are made

 angry man appears on the scene and yells at everyone to go home.
 The protesters hoot and boo